Tasty Recipes for the Home Cook

 • Check the expiration date of the yeast.
 If there is any doubt regarding the viability of the yeast, err on the cautious side and get new yeast.

-• Rapid rise instant yeast can withstand higher temperature during proofing than active dry yeast.
-I typically use 120° F liquid temperature for the rapid rise instant yeast and 110° F for active dry yeast.
+• Rapid rise instant yeast can withstand higher temperatures during proofing than active dry yeast.
+I typically use 120° F liquid temperature for the rapid rise of instant yeast and 110° F for active dry yeast.

 • Measure liquid and flour properly.
 Incorrect measuring is often the culprit for dough that is too dry or wet.